Logan1x/Good_Practice_In_Web_Dev/README.md

 ## What is good practice?

 To make sure quality user experience, it is necessary that your website displayed correctly across all the device.
-In order to achive this, we need to write code which is scalable and gives the same output for all the devices.
+In order to achieve this, we need to write code which is scalable and gives the same output for all the devices.

 ## what will it change?
+Following this will ofCourse enhance the user experience once they visit your web platform.
+It will improve readablity of your code with the help of clear indentations, and depending upon the performance it will also enhance the SEO rankings which will push your platform to the top at search engines.
+It'll boost up the accesibility on the screen reader and other identical technologies.
 <!-- more -->

 ## Tell me Some examples